 The risks of living in Vanuatu include the threat of natural disasters from volcanic activity, earthquakes, and cyclones.
 If a natural disaster occurs, residents should follow the guidance of local authorities and have an emergency plan in place.

-Outer islands of Vanuatu also pose a risk to residents due to having basic or no facilities for healthcare services and limited domestic flights for emergency assistance.
+Outer islands of Vanuatu also pose an associated risk to residents due to having basic or no facilities for healthcare services and limited domestic flights for emergency assistance.

 What to avoid in Vanuatu?